Table of contents

 If you don’t have previous experience then it can be helpful to use a GPS time tracking system for all your workers and projects.

 A time tracking solution allows you to see what your workers are doing, what project they’re working on, when they started, and how long it took them to finish the job.
 All of this data can be exported into one report so you can estimate the hourly rate for subcontractors and be sure to tag on 20% to factor in the payroll tax.
 In addition, that makes it easier to plan for future projects of the same nature so you estimate project completion more accurately.
+Also, with a time tracking solution that integrates automatically to a payroll software, like Connecteam does with QuickBooks Online and Gusto, you can ensure 100% accurate payroll with the click of a button.

 #1 Time Tracking Solution